Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Subsystem:** Play Level
 **Created by:**
 **Executed by:**
-**Short Description:** Tests that the Player Character remains still if any  W,A,S, or D on the keyboard or the left analog stick or Directional pad on the XInput device is pressed.
+**Short Description:** Tests that the Player ship remains still if any  W,A,S, or D on the keyboard or the left analog stick or Directional pad on the XInput device is pressed.
 ___

 **Pre-conditions**